 May be we can not prove that this story is absolutely correct but there are no serious reasons to put it in doubt.

 Concerns about the unity of Tonga

 King Tu’itatui had two sons – the elder son Lafa and the younger one – Talaihaapepe.
-It seems obvious that the king was concerned about the fate of his kingdom and his own family after his death – may be brothers did not go along well or may be king was just very faresighted and attentive.
+It seems obvious that the king was concerned about the fate of his kingdom and his own family after his death – may be brothers did not go along well or maybe king was just very farsighted and attentive.

 Tu’itatui used his influence and started voluminous works.
-Large number of people were called to build a monument of unseen concept and proportions.
+A large number of people were called to build a monument of unseen concept and proportions.

 ‘esi Maka Fa’akinanga